dotpointer/mysql-shim/README.md

 	You may pass the following parameters to the testing script:

-	-d database (optional, defaults to testdatabase12345, to be created and deleted)
+	-d "database" (optional, defaults to testdatabase12345, to be created and deleted)

 	-f to drop database if it exists

-	-h hostname (optional, defaults to localhost)
+	-H "hostname" (optional, defaults to localhost)

-	-H or --help show this help
+	-h or --help show this help

-	-p password (optional, defaults to an empty string)
+	-p "password" (optional, defaults to an empty string)

-	-u username (optional, defaults to root)
+	-u "username" (optional, defaults to root)

 	-y to continue without confirmation

-	-i to include shim library even if not present in directory

-	-I to skip shim library even if present in directory
+	-i to skip shim library even if present in directory

 * License